darkewaffle/nimbic_system/USERGUIDE.md

 ## Credits

-Many thanks to the [neverwinter.nim project](https://github.com/niv/neverwinter.nim) whose code to convert GFF (.bic is a form of GFF) to .json and extract the Sqlite files within provided the basis this project.
+Many thanks to the [neverwinter.nim project](https://github.com/niv/neverwinter.nim) whose code to convert GFF (.bic is a form of GFF) to .json and extract the Sqlite files within provided the basis for this project.